 Steam Clean a Microwave

 Put 3/4 cup of water and two tablespoons of lemon juice in your microwave.
 Heat for about three minutes or until it boils, then let it sit for ten minutes.
-Wipe down the inside and you’re done.
+Wipe down the inside of your microwave and you’re done.
 No scrubbing necessary.
-Check out more genius house cleaning tips from professional cleaners.

 Remove Gunk From a Cheese Grater